marcosblandim/setup-liferay-script/README.md

 ```

 ## Future improvements
-- make it possible to pass all fields available in wizard setup
+- make it possible to pass all fields available in wizard setup, even the database driver (see portal-impl properties file)
-- let user choose which database driver to use
+  - have default value for all fields
+- refact: extract functions
+- add new env option called wiz (wizard), that uses the properties and values of a default wizard file, instead of using the properties file inside a env from the config folder
+  - stores the wizard properties in a string inside the script
+- improve this README (mainly the usage)
+- add the option to create the database and the portal in a docker